AdobeDocs/marketo.en/help/marketo/product-docs/administration/email-setup/filtering-email-bot-activity.md

 We use two separate methods to confirm bot activity:

 * Match with [Interactive Advertising Bureau bot list](https://www.iab.com/guidelines/iab-abc-international-spiders-bots-list/){target="_blank"}: Activities that match with anything on the IAB UA/IP (User Agent/IP address) list will be marked as bots.
-* Match with proximity pattern: When more than two activities happen at the same time (in under a second), they're identified as bots.
+* Match with proximity pattern: When two or more activities happen at the same time (in under a second), they're identified as bots.
 Attributes considered during comparison are:
     * Lead ID (should be the same)
     * Email asset (should be the same)
     * Link click or email open